Feb. 22, 2046. Thursday. 10 years old.

 Kiyro gulped.
 “Why did they come to grandma?”

-“Come here sweetheart, I’m here.”
+“Come here, sweetheart; I’m here.”

-For a split moment, he felt the gaze of the shadow man meet his.
-Even though he couldn’t see the shadow man’s eyes, he knew that their gaze had met.
+For a split moment, he felt the gaze of the shadow man meet him.
+Even though he couldn’t see the shadow man’s eyes, he knew their gaze had met.
 A cold shudder went down his body, causing him to freeze in fear.
 His body tightened, he ducked his head behind his mother, and he started to shake in fear.